mufg80/mufg80.github.io/content/posts/enhancement1.md

 {{</paragraph>}}
 {{<paragraph>}}

 &nbsp;&nbsp;&nbsp;&nbsp;The enhancement process demonstrated several software development skills by translating it into a new programming language and application type and requiring the application’s functionality to be reapplied in a GUI.
-The console application was transformed into a C# Windows Presentation Foundation (WPF) desktop application, replacing the original console menu with an event driven visual element.
-Additionally, functionality was improved, for example, user authentication previously reliant on only a hardcoded password now required both a username and password for stronger security.
+The console application was transformed into a C# Windows Presentation Foundation (WPF) desktop application, replacing the original console menu with an event-driven visual element.
+Additionally, functionality was improved; for example, user authentication previously reliant on only a hardcoded password now required both a username and password for stronger security.
 The password, hashed through the Secure Hash Algorithm 256-bit(SHA-256) algorithm and encrypted with the Advanced Encryption Standard (AES), is saved to the hard disk for persistence.

 {{</paragraph>}}
 {{<paragraph>}}